 Watch this video to see just how easy it can be.

 Another benefit of rebuild kits is their availability.
-While there are thousands of fan clutch models out there, most of them fall into one of a few categories and each of these categories can be covered by a single rebuild kit, meaning that you can keep just a handful of kits on hand and be able to rebuild the majority of fan clutches in the market.
-When one of these fan clutches fails, you have the option of either ordering a replacement, which will most likely need to come from the factory with an unknown lead time, or if you have the rebuild kit on hand, you can rebuild it right on the spot.
+While there are thousands of models out there, most of them fall into one of a few categories.
+Each of these categories can be covered by a single rebuild kit, meaning that you can keep just a handful of kits on hand and be able to rebuild the majority of fan clutches in the market.
+When one of these fan clutches fails, you have the option of either ordering a replacement, which will most likely need to come from the factory with an unknown lead time or if you have the rebuild kit on hand, you can rebuild it right on the spot.
 This ultimately leads to more uptime.

 Pros of Rebuilding:

 - Versatility (can rebuild many different models with a single kit)

 WHEN TO REPLACE